Kyle Isbel Player Props: Royals vs. Mariners

 Mariners Pitching Rankings

+- The Mariners are sending Hancock (0-0) to make his second start of the season.

-- His most recent time out was on Wednesday against the San Diego Padres, when the right-hander went seven scoreless innings while allowing only one hit.
+- His most recent time out came on Thursday against the San Diego Padres, when the righty went five innings, surrendering one earned run while allowing two hits.

 © 2023 Data Skrive.
 All rights reserved.